 Reuben, a Chihuahua mix, is called a “little gentleman” by his parents, Jonathan and Shahar, because of his positive demeanor and small build.
 “He loves everyone and is friendly to people and other dogs,” Jonathan said.
 “He just wants to play with anyone who looks at him.”

-The pup may have gotten his social skills during his brief stay at Fetch by The Dodo’s shelter partner, North Shore Animal League America (Animal League America).
+The pup may have gotten his social skills during his brief stay at Fetch’s shelter partner, North Shore Animal League America (Animal League America).
 Jonathan and Shahar wanted to adopt from a shelter that goes the extra mile for rescue animals.
 So, when friends shared their positive Animal League America experience, they made an appointment.

 Four-year-old Reuben, who was relocated to Animal League America from a kill shelter in Georgia, was the perfect match for Jonathan and Shahar.
 When the couple visited the shelter, they didn’t expect to bring home a pet the same day.
 But, Reuben instantly took to them by snuggling into their laps — the trio became an instant family.